enechange/EnergyDataSimulationChallenge/README.md

 The first line of the file gives the format name.
 The rest of the file describes EnergyProduction data for 500 houses.
 Each data of a house consists of 24 lines showing monthly EnergyProduction data with Temparature data and Daylight data.

+training_dataset_500.csv and test_dataset_500.csv are just subsets of dataset_500.csv.
+test_dataset_500.csv includes only June 2013 data of each house.
+The rest of it is training_dataset_500.csv.

+You can use any given data you like.
+But do not forget that you can use only data from July 2011 to May 2013 for training.

+### Output

+Output is predicted_energy_production.csv, mae.txt and another files.
+Please set these files in analysis/YOURNAME/.

+1. **predicted_energy_production.csv**
+Need to include House column and EnergyProduction column for each line.
+Any csv file that we can find which columns means House and EnergyProduction is also acceptable.
+2. **mae.txt**
+Need to include just MAE value.
+3. **another files**
+Files you use, edit, or write like R source code, batch Python file, excel file, etc.
+These files will be good materials for us to understand your thoughts.
+This rule is not so strict that you can avoid to commit your secret files.

 ### Trying